8 Best Market Research Methods to Know Your Buyer Better

 Methods like focus groups facilitate a discussion among a small group, giving you a sense of group dynamics.
 However, they can risk a dominant personality tainting the results.

-The upside to focus groups is that they encourage interaction among members who can reveal valuable information.
+The upside of focus groups is that they encourage interaction among members, which can reveal valuable information.
 However, they may be problematic to arrange, especially in guaranteeing the inclusivity of all individuals.
 As the person in charge, your input is vital at this point.

 Observation: Pros and Cons